 What’s in season in November

-As the harvest comes in, it’s a good time to enjoy the bounty.
+As the last of the harvest comes in, it’s a good time to enjoy the bounty.
 Though produce like apples, carrots, squash, and potatoes store well and will technically be “in season” until spring, there are lots of varieties that are more ephemeral like delicata squash, heirloom apples, or new potatoes.
 Talk to folks at the farmers market and see what you can find.

 Apples and Pears

 The apple and pear harvest is wrapping up and November is one of the best times to enjoy the full range of flavorful varietals.
 At the market, look for late apple varieties like Empire and Mutsu and seckle or Asian pears.
+Toward the end of the month, tiny lady apples come into season.
+They have a lovely tart/sweet flavor and are worth seeking out.

 - Pork Chops with Apples